rpcrimi/PEP0008/markdown/layout.md

 	# A method that raises a to the power b
 	def pow(a, b):
-		# Initiate total to 1
 		total = 1

-		# Multiply by a, b times
 		for i in range(b):
 			total *= a